 It was a really practical degree.
 We weren’t just sitting down and writing essays.
 We were going out and creating meaningful projects.
 It was focused on real skills, which helped us get jobs when we graduated.
 We had a lot of advice on interviews, CVs and preparing ourselves for work.
 My final year project won a Royal Television Society award and was nominated for a Grierson British Documentary Award.

 Academic staff have a wealth of industry contacts both nationally and locally and potential opportunities for students that can lead to employment in some cases.
 Course alumni regularly invite current students to work with them for companies including the BBC and ITV.
 Also, working with the famous Cheltenham Festivals, students have opportunities to film and vision-mix at internationally recognised events.
 Previous students have also worked on Ant & Dec’s Saturday Night Takeaway, Coronation Street, and Flog it.
+This course is accredited by Creative Skillset, who work with the UK’s screen-based creative industries to develop skills and talent, from classroom to boardroom and is reviewed annually.

 I have a broad industry background with many years experience across a range of TV production.
 I began my career in 1993 working as a Studio Manager for a Soho-based commercials production company, Smith Jones Brown & Cassie (set up by Mel Smith and Griff Rhys Jones) running the in-house production studio.
 I then went on to work for their sister company TalkBack Productions on a range of TV comedy, Entertainment and Drama programmes, including: The Day Today, They Think Its All Over, Paris, and Milner.
 I left to study at the Royal College of Art Film & TV Production MA.
 After graduation I worked as a freelance Producer and Director making documentaries and dramas with a variety of companies including BBC and Skreba Productions, all of which have been broadcast and distributed internationally, theatrically, on TV or at festivals.
 I have taught undergraduate and post graduate TV & Film production across the UK and joined the University of Gloucestershire in September 2014.